 “Many mainstream media have reported the massacre was likely the result of a political/election issue among students at Federal Polytechnic State University,” says Dykstra.
 “But Open Doors co-workers have re-confirmed that those targeted were mostly Christians.
 The co-workers have talked directly to Christian leaders in Mubi and to several survivors.
-Christians around the area of Mubi have been targeted by the Islamic terrorist group Boko Haram for a long time.”
+Christians around the area of Mubi have been targeted by the Islamic terrorist group an extremist group that is located primarily in Northern Nigeria for a long time.”

 Open Doors reports that just before midnight, the attackers called students out of their rooms and asked them for their names.
 Those with Christian names were shot dead or killed with knives.
 The bodies were left in lines outside the buildings.
 Students with traditionally Muslim names were told to quote Islamic scripture.
 “If you succeeded, you were let go,” a survivor told an Open Doors co-worker who rushed to Mubi, located in northern Nigeria, after the attack.

 “I was asked to say my name to which I replied that I am a Christian and that my name is Elkanah,” said student Elkanah Sardauna.
 “They threw me to the ground, and shouted ‘Allahu Akbar.’
 I cried out to Jesus, face to the ground.
 They demanded that I stop calling on Jesus, but I persisted.
 The next moment I was shot in the hand, and then slashed with a knife at the back of my neck.
 They must have thought I was dead because they left.”